 A: The application fee is payable by major credit card: MasterCard, Visa, American Express, Discover, and JCB, and is non-refundable.

 - US Citizens and Permanent Resident Applicants: $135.00

 Q: What is the timeline to hear a result?

-A: If a student applies by the December 22, 2017 deadline, they can expect an admission result (via email) by the middle of March 2018.
+A: If a student applies by the application deadline, they can expect an admission result (via email) around late March.

 Q: Where do I send transcripts if requested?

-The department does not offer initial financial support to students pursuing the M.S. level degree.
+The department does not offer financial support to students pursuing the M.S. level degree.
 All students are encouraged to seek information on how to fund their education from other sources.
-All students can apply for departmental teaching assistant or readership positions which provides some fee assistance when employed at 25% or more.
-Click the link for more information: http://ogs.ucsd.edu/prospective-students/financial-assistance/index.html
+All students can apply for department teaching assistant or readership positions which provides some fee assistance when employed at 25% or more.
+Click the link for more information: https://grad.ucsd.edu/financial/index.html

-If you are interested in enrolling in Nanoengineering or Chemical Engineering classes without being matriculated in a degree program you may do so through the Concurrent Enrollment Program.
+If you are interested in enrolling in Nanoengineering or Chemical Engineering classes without being matriculated in a degree program you may do so through UCSD Extended Studies' Concurrent Enrollment Program.

-Normally, UCSD does not permit the duplication of advanced degrees.
+Normally, UC San Diego does not permit the duplication of advanced degrees.
 (Previous professional degrees, however, are not included in this restriction.)
 Holders of a master's degree in one field may be considered under certain circumstances for admission into a master's degree program in another field.
-Prospective applicants who already hold a master's degree and are considering applying to the M.S. program should contact the Office of Graduate Studies and Research at firstname.lastname@example.org to find out if they can be exempted from the duplicate degree policy.
+Prospective applicants who already hold a master's degree and are considering applying to the M.S. program should contact the Admissions Office at firstname.lastname@example.org to find out if they can be exempted from the duplicate degree policy.
 Holders of a Ph.D., in any field, are advised not to apply for admission to the Ph.D. program.